Principles for Responsible Investment: Partnership initiatives

 The PRI is a founding member of the United Nations Sustainable Stock Exchanges (SSE) initiative along with the United Nations Conference on Trade and Development (UNCTAD), the United Nations Environment Programme Finance Initiative (UNEP-FI), and the UN Global Compact.

+PRI Academy

+In 2014, PRI launched the PRI Academy with the aim of equipping industry professionals with a common language of ESG, based on the latest thinking in responsible investment.
+The Academy's mission is to support industry-wide fluency in ESG and address the well-recognised industry skills-gap in responsible investment, given the significant obstacles these issues present to successful ESG incorporation.

+As of 2023, the PRI Academy has trained over 20,000 individuals from 88 countries.

 Major projects

 Fiduciary duty in the 21st century

 A report published by the PRI (with UNEP FI, UNEP Inquiry and the UN Global Compact) found that fiduciary duty is not an obstacle to asset owner action on ESG factors.
 Fiduciary duty in the 21st century looked at fiduciary duty across eight markets (US, Canada, UK, Germany, Brazil, Australia, Japan and South Africa) through a series of events, interviews, case studies and a legal review.

 Fiduciary duty has long been a contentious issue, especially in the US.
 Asset managers and advisers have often cited fiduciary duty as a reason for not incorporating ESG factors into the investment decision-making process, claiming that looking at non-financial indicators was not consistent with their fiduciary duty.

 The report found that many investors have yet to fully integrate ESG issues into their investment decision making processes.
 Some of the reasons for this include outdated perceptions about fiduciary duty and long-term responsible investment.